Collaborative leadership: Term Exploration

-In 2013, Harvard Business Review authors Nick Lovegrove and Matthew Thomas (co-founders of The InterSector Project), explore the complex relationship between the business, government and social sectors as it relates to said sectors role in addressing society's most pressing challenges; issues such as managing resource constraints, controlling health care costs, training the twenty-first-century workforce, developing and implementing smart-grid and intelligent-urbanization technologies, and stabilizing financial systems to foster sustainable economic growth.
-Their research suggests that the future of collaborative leadership depends on the ability of leaders to engage and collaborate with the business, government and social sectors (see below for the distinguishing characteristics of such leaders).
+In 2013, Harvard Business Review authors Nick Lovegrove and Matthew Thomas (co-founders of The InterSector Project), explore the complex relationship between the business, government and social sectors as it relates to said sector's role in addressing society's most pressing challenges, issues such as: managing resource constraints; controlling health care costs; training the 21st century workforce; developing and implementing smart-grid and intelligent-urbanization technologies; and stabilizing financial systems to foster sustainable economic growth.
+Their research suggests that the future of collaborative leadership depends on the ability of leaders to engage and collaborate with businesses, governments and social sectors (see below for the distinguishing characteristics of such leaders).